gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy waited on deck until Aunt Naggie appeared with a duffel full of food and spices hitched over one shoulder.
 "No point wasting it," she said to Iffy.
-It would take at least a week to repair the damage to the *Guinevere*, so for the first time since Iffy had come on board, they would have to live elsewhere.
+It would take weeks to repair the damage to the *Guinevere*, so for the first time since Iffy had come on board, they would have to live elsewhere.